Applies only to Southwest Airlines booked directly with Southwest; Otherwise earn 1X

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.

 The Southwest Rapid Rewards Performance Business Credit Card should be the go-to card for Southwest frequent travelers that own a small business.
-Don’t let the $199 annual fee scare you off.
+Don’t let the $299 annual fee scare you off.
 This card comes packed with perks that can easily justify that fee.

-The only real downside to this card is the limited redemption options.
+The biggest downside to this card is the limited redemption options.
 The best way to redeem Rapid Rewards points is for Southwest flights.
 And since the Rapid Rewards structure is a fixed-value program, you won’t get more value from some flights than others.
 The good news is that means there are no blackout dates when you want to redeem points.

 You can add employee cards for no additional cost, meaning you can be rewarded for employee spending.
-The card also offers up to a $500 statement credit for points transfers.
-That means you can transfer points to employees without additional cost.

 Lastly, this card is great for getting more than halfway to a Southwest Companion Pass with the bonus offer.
 Read our guide on earning a Southwest Companion Pass for up to two years via new account bonuses.